Find a Formula for Anything.

 Is TuringBot free?

-TuringBot can be downloaded and used for free for as long as you want, but it also has a paid version which unlocks more functionalities.
+TuringBot can be downloaded and used for free for as long as you want, but it also has a paid version that unlocks more functionalities.
 You can find more details on the Pricing page.

 Images of the software